Drew Lock

-High school career
+Early life

-Lock attended Lee's Summit High School in Lee's Summit, Missouri.
-As a junior, he passed for 3,060 yards and 35 touchdowns.
-As a senior in 2014, he was the Kansas City Star's All-Metro Player of the Year after passing for 2,731 yards and 28 touchdowns.
+Born in Columbia, Missouri, Lock attended Lee's Summit High School in Lee's Summit, a suburb southeast of Kansas City.
+As a junior in 2013, he passed for 3,060 yards and 35 touchdowns; as a senior, he was the Kansas City Star's All-Metro Player of the Year with 2,731 yards passing and 28 touchdowns.
 Lock was rated by Rivals as a four-star recruit and was ranked as the sixth-best pro-style quarterback in the 2015 class.
-He committed to the University of Missouri to play college football.
-He was considered a two-star basketball prospect as a shooting guard, but he retired from basketball after high school.
+He committed to the University of Missouri to play college football for the Tigers.
+A two-star basketball prospect as a shooting guard, he retired from basketball after high school.

-Collegiate career
+College career

 Lock began his collegiate career by going 6-for-10 for 138 yards and a touchdown in the 2015 season-opener against Southeast Missouri State while coming off the bench for two series.
 He took over as Mizzou's starting quarterback over the final eight games of 2015.
-In a win over South Carolina, he became the school's first true freshman to start at quarterback since Corby Jones in 1995, going 21-for-28 for 136 yards and a pair of touchdowns.
+In a 24–10 win over South Carolina, he became the school's first true freshman to start at quarterback since Corby Jones in 1995, going 21-for-28 for 136 yards and a pair of touchdowns.
 Against BYU at Arrowhead Stadium, Lock was 19-of-28 for a career-best 244 yards and a touchdown while also setting career highs in both passer rating and passing yards while posting his second-best completion percentage of the season.
-He finished the season 129-of-263 for 1,332 yards and four touchdowns.
+He finished the season 129-of-263 for 1,332 yards, four passing touchdowns, and eight interceptions to go along with a rushing touchdown.